Advanced MVP · Rust-native

 Embeddable and distributed.

-A Rust implementation of Apache Spark that runs as a single 73 MiB binary in-process — think DuckDB — or scales out across a cluster as a Spark-compatible distributed engine.
-Same code, same plans, three deployment shapes.
+A Rust implementation of Apache Spark that runs as a single 73 MiB binary in-process — think DuckDB — or scales out across a cluster as a Spark-compatible distributed engine, or runs entirely in your browser via WebAssembly.
+Same code, same plans, four deployment shapes.

 73 MiB